Evolution of networks with multiple junctions: Short time existence I

-By the very definition, every network of a special curvature flow is 2--compatible, for $t>0$.\\ Clearly, the solution given by Theorem~\ref{2smoothexist0} (which is the curvature flow mentioned in Theorem~\ref{2compexist0}) is a special curvature flow.

-\begin{rem} Notice that if we have a $C^{2,1}$ curvature flow $\SS_t$, it is not necessarily 2--compatible for every time.
-It only have to satisfy $k\nu+\lambda\tau=0$ at every end--point and

-at every $3$--point $O^p$ (see Remark~\ref{geocomprem1}).\\ These relations implies anyway that for every evolving network $\SS_t$ the curvature is zero at every end--point and the sum of the three curvatures at every $3$--point is zero.
-We see now that this implies that reparametrizing $\SS_t$ by a $C^\infty$ map we obtain a 2--compatible network. \end{rem}
+\begin{defn} We say that a regular $C^2$ network $\SS_0=\bigcup_{i=1}^n\sigma^i([0,1])$ is {\em geometrically $2$--compatible} if the curvature is zero at every end--point and the sum of the three curvatures at every $3$--point is zero. \end{defn}

-\begin{defn} We say that a regular $C^2$ network $\SS_0=\bigcup_{i=1}^n\sigma^i([0,1])$ is {\em geometrically 2--compatible} if it admits a regular reparametrization by a $C^\infty$ map such that it becomes 2--compatible. \end{defn}

-By this definition, it is trivial that the property to be geometrically 2--compatible is invariant by reparametrization of the curves of a network.
-Moreover, it is a geometric property of a network since it involves only the curvature, by the following lemma.
+By this definition, to be geometrically $2$--compatible is a property invariant by reparametrization of the curves of a network (it involves only the curvature, a geometric quantity invariant under reparametrization).
+Arguing as in Remark~\ref{ght1}, we immediately have the following proposition.